jaiwanth97/PyScan/README.md

 python main.py scan-hosts 192.168.1.0 24
 ```

-## Common Ports Scanned
+## Common Ports Scanned if CIDR is given

-NetHawk scans the following commonly used ports by default in LAN sweep and network range scanning modes:
+PyScan scans the following commonly used ports by default in LAN sweep and network range scanning modes to avoid network impact:

 - **21** - FTP
 - **22** - SSH